10 AI applications that you already use (and perhaps don't know it)

 4 - PUBLIC SAFETY

-Our cities, airports and stations are monitored by thousands of cameras.
-These images are examined in real time by human operators aided by powerful software that can recognize not so much suspicious faces as patterns of behavior that may be a sign of alarm.
+Our cities, airports and stations are controlled by thousands of cameras.
+These images are examined in real time by human operators aided by powerful software that can recognize not so much suspicious faces as patterns of behavior that may be a warning sign.

-With proper training, these programs, which can process thousands of images per second at the same time, can see if someone is leaving a suitcase at an airport, carrying a weapon, or wandering suspiciously near a school.
+With the appropriate training, these programs, which can process thousands of images per second at the same time, can see if someone leaves a suitcase in an airport, if they are carrying a weapon, or if they are wandering suspiciously near a school.

-The big names in international e-commerce could further boost their already lucrative profits if they could predict consumer needs.
-Several companies, including Amazon of course, are working on artificial intelligence algorithms that understand what we will need in the future before we realize it ourselves.
+The big names in international e-commerce could further increase their already lucrative profits if they could predict the needs of consumers.
+Several companies, including of course Amazon, are working on artificial intelligence algorithms that understand what we will need in the future before we realize it ourselves.

-If we buy a best-selling fiction book every month, we are likely to be interested in a new one coming out the following month.
-So why not offer a preview, perhaps at a reduced price?
+If we buy a fiction bestseller every month, we are likely to be interested in a new one that comes out the following month.
+So why not propose a preview, perhaps at a reduced price?

-Amazon, which sells virtually everything from electronics to food, has a wealth of data on its customers' tastes and consumption patterns: an excellent basis for enabling electronic brains to process and guess our needs.
+Amazon, which sells practically everything from electronics to food, has a wealth of data on the tastes and consumption patterns of its customers: an excellent basis for allowing electronic brains to process and guess our needs.

 6 - FRAUD PREVENTION

-Although we may not realize it, we are people of habit, even in our purchases or acquisitions.
+Although we do not realize it, we are people of habit, even in our purchases or acquisitions.
 We frequent more or less the same stores and spend more or less the same.
 If we do something very different from the usual, the banking system notices it.
-And that is very important for our security, since this type of surveillance is used to prevent fraud against us, such as, for example, the misuse of our credit card.
+And that is very important for our security, since this type of surveillance is used to prevent fraud against us, such as the misuse of our credit card.

-If we have just made a purchase with the card in the supermarket under our house and after 10 minutes we receive a statement from a store on another continent, we probably have to worry.
-The AI systems that monitor the world of banking transactions are trained to notice all these inconsistencies and report them to the banks involved to avoid being cheated.
+If we have just made a purchase with the card at the supermarket below the house and after 10 minutes we receive a statement from a store on another continent, we probably have to worry.
+The AI systems that monitor the world of banking transactions are trained to warn of all these inconsistencies and report them to the banks that intervene to avoid being deceived.

 7 - FINANCIAL SERVICES

-AI is helping to observe user patterns and behaviors and consequently is helping to improve decision making by banks, insurers and investors in different areas.
+AI is helping to observe the patterns and behaviors of users and consequently is helping to improve the decision-making of banks, insurers and investors in different areas.

-You can track customer satisfaction and analyze customer activities to detect potential account closure before it occurs.
-It can also check customer spending habits and behavior to offer personalized financial advice.
+You can track customer satisfaction and analyze their activities to detect a possible account closure before it happens.
+You can also check spending habits and customer behavior to offer personalized financial advice.
 These algorithms can identify trends more efficiently than humans and react in real time.

 8 - SMART HOMES

-One of the most interesting applications of artificial intelligence refers to home automation.
-These are all those systems that manage home environments in terms such as temperature, lighting or sound, always according to our habits and preferences.
+One of the most interesting applications of artificial intelligence relates to home automation.
+These are all the systems that manage home environments in terms of temperature, lighting, or sound, always according to our habits and preferences.

-There are thermostats like Google Nest that are able to understand how many people are in a room and electric companies that optimize the operation of household appliances to take advantage of the best energy rates.
+There are thermostats like Google Nest that are capable of understanding how many people are in a room, and electric companies that optimize the operation of appliances to take advantage of the best energy rates.
 There are also electric blinds connected to our smart phone that close when we leave home and open again when we return.
-Here the only limit is the imagination.
+Here, the only limit is imagination.

-Artificial intelligence is also present in the healthcare sector and is able to diagnose diseases as well as doctors but in much less time.
-Algorithms can help doctors assess patients and their health risks with 95% efficiency.
-It helps to know the side effects that various drugs may have.
+Artificial intelligence is also present in the healthcare sector and is capable of diagnosing diseases as well as doctors, but in much less time.
+Algorithms can help doctors assess patients and their health risks with 95% effectiveness.
+It helps to know the side effects that various medications may have.

-AI can also be used to simulate brain functioning and is therefore very useful in the diagnosis and treatment of neurological problems.
+AI can also be used to simulate brain function and, therefore, is very useful in the diagnosis and treatment of neurological problems.
 As in the case of any other field, repetitive or time-consuming tasks can be handled through the application of artificial intelligence.

 10 - RECOMMENDATION SYSTEMS

 The strength of artificial intelligence systems is learning from experience.
-For example, they can learn what we like to watch on TV, what we usually listen to on the radio or what we order in a restaurant.
-Once they discover our tastes, AI algorithms can give us consumption and online purchase suggestions, after having analyzed and compiled a myriad of records of the material you have already watched, listened to or consumed.
+For example, they can learn what we like to watch on television, what we usually listen to on the radio, or what we order in a restaurant.
+Once they discover our tastes, AI algorithms can give us consumption and online shopping suggestions, after having analyzed and compiled countless records of the material you have already seen, listened to, or consumed.

 Read more